The You-Tube vocals at the Outremont Theatre in Montreal that I linked up with, halfway down my Selected Poems section

 Rufus spotting McRae on the avenue one day, recognizing the guy he’d left Edna with that night, deciding to find out more about him.
 The correspondent looking more normal in daylight, dressed slovenly, a segment of the N.Y.
-Times folded under his arm, the limo man having to look twice, honking his horn before pulling over to the sidewalk.
-He’d dropped Bernie off at work including his faith in, better said, use of Wall Street, and rolled down his smoked glass window, or new window as Edna would later have it, one opening up to broader horizons.
-A chance encounter, both men looking at each other with certain trepidation, like rivals, one over a woman they both knew and never having dealt with a foreigner, the other because of his insecurity about ‘reading’ a new and dark face, its expression, its eyes, its lips, the intonations, minds in general having to be cracked open like small bank safes.
-Kind of stupid by now, London just as coloured and rainbow, grow up, McRae, don’t preach, apply, it’s no longer a cliché, the world becoming a melting pot where faces don’t matter, only the attitude.
+Times folded under his arm, the limo man having to look twice, honking his horn before pulling over coming to a quick stop.
+He’d dropped Bernie off at work including his faith in, better said, use of Wall Street, and rolled down his smoked glass window, or new window as Edna would later have it, one opening on to broader roads.
+A chance encounter, both men looking at each other with certain trepidation, like rivals, one over a woman they both coveted and never having dealt with a foreigner, the other because of his insecurity about ‘reading’ a new and dark face, its expression, its eyes, its lips, the intonations, and anyway minds in general having to be cracked open like small bank safes.
+Kind of stupid by now, London just as colored and rainbow, grow up, McRae, don’t preach, apply, it’s no longer a cliché, the world becoming a melting pot where faces don’t matter, only the attitude and ways.
 But then, you can take a man out of Gibraltar, but you can’t take the Rock out of the man.
 Like the time he berated a Chinese businessman for wanting to open a restaurant there, calling it, hold your breath, the Wok of Gibraltar.
 McRae, still young and from the somewhat reactionary side of the Strait, giving him shit for being so crushingly stereo-typical.
 Quite a load of snootiness for the kid of the Colony’s star con man, though his mother highly seduced and educated.
-The man condescended to shouting ‘I wok your dog’, which he would, wouldn’t he, though again, McRae never owning one, but if he had probably calling the bitch Virginia, Virginia Woof, no one getting afraid and equally corny.
-“You plick want shlimps?” the man having persisted daring the young hothead, with both eventually laughing it off, at the border, that is the end of each rising and descending peninsular lane.
+The man condescended to shouting ‘I wok your dog’, which he would, wouldn’t he, though again, McRae never owning one, but if he had probably calling the bitch Virginia, Virginia Woof, equally corny and not to be afraid of.
+“You plick want shlimps?” the man persisting, daring the young hothead, with both eventually laughing it off at the border, the sea, the end of each descending lane there.

 Edna restored my faith in people, and Bernie, I have no words to describe the practical goodness of that little man, I hate tall dwarfs, Rufus exclaimed.
 I call her Nefertiti, McRae corrected, because of her bearing.
 Who’s that, the other asked, not exactly versed in archaeology and antiquity, but understanding his lover just got complimented?
-A noble woman, a Queen of Egypt, an indescribable beauty, McRae embroidered, the limousine’s owner silently accepting, as wit and sentiment not always in need of words by him.
+A noble woman, a Queen of Egypt, an indescribable beauty, McRae embroidered, the limousine’s owner silently accepting his description, wit and sentiment not always in need of words by him.
 They had sat down and chatted at the delicatessen Rufus called Delinquentessen given its lukewarm cup of Joe, tepid pastrami and a clientele not so hot either, whispering early and secretively in its brown leatherette stalls.
-A place he evidently had visited before, probably with Bernie who was hungry most of the time.
-The eatery smack, right next to where they had bumped into one another and where he parked without getting ticketed he hoped, the limo dark and official looking, Bernie’s idea, always a step ahead, despite his puny legs.
-But this doesn’t always work, a cop car eventually buzzing the vehicle, grim-faced Rufus rushing out from his unfinished fast meat, the mustard, the sliced pickles, the coleslaw and rye bread, to avoid a slapped on Manhattan parking citation.
+A place he evidently had visited before, probably with Bernie who was hungry most of the time, always eating to boost an insignificant physique crowned with no small mind.
+The eatery smack, right next to where they had run into each other just now and where he quickly parked without getting ticketed he hoped, the limo dark and official looking, Bernie’s idea, always a step ahead, despite those puny, short legs of his.
+But this trick doesn’t always work, a cop car eventually buzzing the vehicle, grim-faced Rufus rushing out from his unfinished fast meat, the mustard, the sliced pickles, the coleslaw and rye bread, to avoid a slapped on Manhattan parking fine.
 The cop lying eyes on the black, running chauffeur, aggressively reaching for a riot baton, McRae not seeing this or that it was the highly predictable part of a war of attrition, played here over and over again.

-McRae also just realizing he seemed to be the object of a fishing expedition, victim of the awakening of a conscience, but he didn’t mind.
-He really had no business getting mixed up in the national mess, only reporting on it, but Rufus was right, the Statue of Liberty was getting smaller, her torch scarcely visible especially during long nights.
+At the same time McRae also having realized that he was the object of a fishing expedition, victim of the awakening of a conscience, but he didn’t mind.
+He really had no business getting mixed up in the national mess, only reporting on it, but Rufus was right, the Statue of Liberty was getting smaller, her torch scarcely visible, especially during long, long nights.
 The U.S. a magnificent beast, apt to trample, not always roaming peacefully.
 And he wasn’t here to knock it as much as to find new light, the home of the brave in the end also and always having been on the forefront of change.
-An imperfect reporter like him, from a small nation, born into vulnerability, forced to go out to grasp the big picture, searching where it all came from, but finding those inside that large picture were also trapped by their horizon, one different from his.
-Yet as jobs go, getting in on a nascent rebellion, in the air, as yet undetected, hopefully making editors drool and go orgasmic, the birth of a scoop too good to ignore, even though the outfit he worked for, or said he worked for, was known more for quick, incisive news blurbs than for trenchant editorials.
+An imperfect reporter like him, from a small nation, born into vulnerability, forced to go out to grasp the big picture, searching where it all came from, but finding those inside that large picture were also trapped by a horizon, be it a different one.
+Yet as jobs go, getting in on a nascent rebellion, in the air, as yet undetected, hopefully making editors drool and go orgasmic, the birth of a scoop too good to ignore, even though the outfit he worked for, or said he worked for, known more for quick, incisive news blurbs than for trenchant editorials.

-This then was the beginning of Rufus’ hesitant, his mostly innocent attempt to have hurting rainbow folks join him in his not for much longer dormant rage, by way of international headline.
-In order to one day get the help from a madding crowd, including progressive Latinos, though not the lunatic, the Caribbean way, like Cuba, Venezuela, no bread, no tampons, but 5000 Generals.
-Bernie, inspired as ever, having told him in the car one day that rampant life kills life, and why locusts deliberately reduce their own number, or, job done, ant armies start walking in endless circles until they drop, and why there are bacilli, viruses and a food chain.
-But that rampant capitalism is largely beneficiary, doing the job, only in urgent need of not being rigged, the marsh to be de-swamped, trash to be placed on the sidewalk at the appropriate time, its caste of deadly errors, the voracious, tamed by free radicals like him.
-And a mere wash-up not what’s needed, soaps and disinfectants keeping jackals smelling like roses not required, long ago deciding better to beat the system at its own game, a ninth inning, fourth down, eleventh hour for him, and who knows, American life.
+This then appearing to be the beginning of Rufus’ hesitant, his mostly innocent attempt to have the hurting rainbow crowd join him in his not for too much longer dormant rage.
+By way of international exposure!
+Recruiting the madding crowd, including progressive Latinos, though not the lunatic Caribbean way, Cuba, Venezuela, no bread, no tampons, each 5000 Generals… Bernie, inspired as ever, telling him in the car one day that rampant life kills life, and why in order to protect it locusts deliberately reduce their own number, or, job done, ant armies start walking in endless circles until they drop and why there must be bacilli, viruses and a food chain.
+As if the crazy, destructive behavior of mankind, his pogroms, his outright bloody wars, wasn’t enough.
+But to discard dogmatic Socialism, rampant Capitalism largely beneficiary, doing the job, though in urgent need of not being rigged, always aiming for decency and so the marsh to be de-swamped with trash to be placed on the sidewalk at the appropriate times.
+And above all its caste of deadly errors, the voracious, to be tamed by free radicals like him.
+A mere wash-up not what’s needed, soaps and disinfectants keeping jackals smelling like roses not required, long ago deciding better to beat the system at its own game and from within, a ninth inning, fourth down, eleventh hour for him, and who knows, American life.
 With Rufus telling himself, now why couldn’t I have thought of that?

 Empathy and Intelligence are very closely connected